10 quick tips for identifying phishing emails

-If there are extra letters or numbers in the return email address, it is not legit.
+If there are extra letters or numbers in the return email address, it is not legitimate.
 Even if there is a minor error like firstname.lastname@example.org, it’s a trick.

 4. The email asks you to confirm personal information

-You’ve probably heard this before, but let it sink in - reputable companies will never request personal information like your Social Security number, account numbers or account PINs via email.
+You’ve probably heard this before, but let it sink in - reputable companies will never request personal information like your PIN number, account numbers or other account details via email.